I included Puerto Madryn in my itinerary because it’s famous for its wildlife – however, apart from whales, it’s also known for Wales.

 Crossing the peninsula, you’ll spot different kinds of mammals like the Argentine llama-like guanacos or some mid-sized rodents called mara as well as a wide range of bird species.

 About visiting penguins

 Since I had been to Puerto Santa Cruz and visited the penguin colony there, the tour to the Península Valdés was my only day trip from Puerto Madryn.
 However, many tourists also visit Punta Tombo past Trelew to see the penguin colonies there.

-One thing that I noticed and didn’t like on the Península Valdés was the behavior of the penguins.
+One thing that I noticed and didn’t like about the Península Valdés was the behavior of the penguins.
 When I visited the colony at Puerto Santa Cruz, the animals were super cautious and shy.
-Although I was very quiet and moved slowly, the penguins were obviously aware of the intruder and pretty much on the alert.
+Although I was very quiet and moved slowly, the penguins were obviously aware of the intruder and pretty much on alert.
 As soon as I moved closer than around twelve meters, they paced away.

 On the Península, however, the penguins stood about two meters from us and didn’t care although we were a small group of people.
 I had the impression that they were far more used to visitors – which I find a bad thing.
-Especially since later, I’ve read that newly hatched chicks when visited by humans show a stress response with elevated levels of corticosterone in their blood.
+Especially since later, I read that newly hatched chicks when visited by humans show a stress response with elevated levels of corticosterone in their blood.
 This might impair the development of muscle strength, growth, and immune function.

 Makes me think if visiting the Péninsula was really such a great idea.

 I came from southern Patagonia and had travelled for more than an entire day.
 Therefore, once in Puerto Madryn, I had the feeling of being already almost back in Buenos Aires.